 Wave Parameters

 Gerard and Mann, 1979; Cousens, 1982; Cheshire and Hallam, 1988; Molloy and Bolton, 1996; Ralph et al., 1998; Hurd, 2000; Blanchetteet al., 2002; Roberson and Coyer, 2004 have stated that wave exposure is the most identified cause of morphological variation in kelp, while Koehl (1986), Wheeler (1988) and Hurd (2000) demonstrated that wave exposure affects many of the morphological characteristics in kelp (Wernberg and Thomsen 2005).
-Because of the many parameters within wave exposure it is probable that different morphological variables would respond differently to each parameter.
+Because wave climates can statistically and physically be described by a suite of wave parameters, it is probable that each wave metric would interaction different morphological variables would respond differently to each parameter.
 Generally, kelp growing in exposed areas are tougher, sturdier, and more strongly attached than those in sheltered areas (refs.).
-Frond characteristics of kelp in exposed areas are narrow, thick, flat and smooth, whereas those in sheltered areas have blades that are wide and thin with ruffled margins.
+Frond characteristics of kelp in exposed areas are narrow, thick, flat and smooth, whereas those in sheltered areas have blades that are wide and thin with ruffled margins (refs.).

 Wernberg and Thomsen (2005) observed that Ecklonia radiata responded to intense wave exposure by having small narrow blades (Gerard 1987) with minimal spinosity to reduce drag, as well as larger holdfasts (Sjøtun and Fredriksen, 1995), thicker stipes (Cheshireand Hallam, 1988; Klinger and DeWreede, 1988) and thicker lamina (Cheshire and Hallam, 1988; Molloy and Bolton, 1996; Kawamata, 2001) for increased strength.
 Morphological adaptations are beneficial for mortality (Friedland and Denny, 1995; Blanchette et al., 2002, Wernberg and Thomsen, 2005) but are consequential in that it reduces rates of photosynthesis, productivity and growth (Gerard and Mann, 1979; Jackelman and Bolton, 1990; Blanchette et al., 2002, Wernberg and Thomsen, 2005).